Be-ngt-oH/TeSSLaSim/README.md

-# TeSSLaSimulator Developer Guide
+# TeSSLaSim Developer Guide

 The project is divided into four sub projects:

   * *scenarioParser* which contains code related to translation of scenario specifications to maps of streams

-  * *simulatorCore* which deals with evaluation of tessla specifications on a map of input streams
+  * *simulatorCore* which deals with evaluation of TeSSLa specifications on a map of input streams

   * *webService* a simple server implementation that provides a web interface

-  * *webFrontend* a front-end for entering and visualizations of scenarios and TeSSLa specifications
+  * *webFrontend* a frontend for entering and visualizations of scenarios and TeSSLa specifications

-Furthermore the directory *shared* contains some functions that are shared between the back-end parts.
+Furthermore the directory *shared* contains some functions that are shared between the backend parts.

 The build tool for the Scala sources is [SBT](http://www.scala-sbt.org/).
 The frontend is built via [Webpack](https://webpack.github.io/), but [npm](https://www.npmjs.com/) scripts for triggering the build process are provided.

-## Back-end
+## Backend

-The back-end is completely written in Scala and organized as a [multi-project build](http://www.scala-sbt.org/1.0/docs/Multi-Project.html).
+The backend is completely written in Scala and organized as a [multi-project build](http://www.scala-sbt.org/1.0/docs/Multi-Project.html).
 When working in the SBT console you can invoke `projects` to see a list of the registered project and `project {{projectName}}` to change the current project.